If you are to turn 65 within the next year or two, it's time to learn about your Medicare supplement insurance plan options. A quality

 Medicare Supplement plans (also known as Medigap plans), are offered through private companies.
 Keep in mind that Medigap plans are not the same as Medicare Advantage Plans.
 (For the pros and cons of Medicare Advantage plans, click here.)

-Medigap coverage can only be used for one thing: circumstances where traditional Part A and Part B of Medicare does not provide coverage.
+Medigap coverage can only be used for one thing: circumstances where traditional Part A and Part B plans don't provide coverage.

 In total, there are ten Medigap plan styles that consumers may consider.
 We'll discuss these plans in more depth so that you can make the decision that's right for you.

 To be eligible for a Medigap plan in the state of California, you must meet certain requirements.
 Let's take a look at the conditions consumers must satisfy in order to be eligible to apply for Medigap insurance.